aktaruzzamancse/Car-wash-Booking-System/README.md

 Admins can add, update, or remove services.
 Admins can view all bookings and manage them efficiently.
-Users can update their personal information and manage their profile.
+Users can manage their profile.

 ## Technologies Used